NextCenturyCorporation/MCS/ingest_results/README.md

 # Ingestion Routines

-The code in this directory reads in data from a submission (in answer.tx and other files) to load ElasticSearch (ES) with data that can be searched, sorted, and filtered.
+The code in this directory reads in data from a submission (in answer.txt and other files) to load ElasticSearch (ES) with data that can be searched, sorted, and filtered.

+To help with the development of this, it also creates fake submissions and other data (ground_truth and test metadata) that will be used during the ingestion.

 ## Steps